Sz-Tim/isRev/ms/msOutline.md

 # Introduction
 elevational gradients; value of insects; ant taxonomic ecology; mtn passes/rapoport's; beta diversity/turnover
 ### Elevational gradients, ranges, and community compositon

 ### Value of insects
+Keep more or less as is I think
 ### Ant taxonomic ecology
+Lots of variation among subfamilies
+Body size, nesting habits, diet, colony size, etc (specific examples)
+Are the spp ranges across subfamilies controlled by the same factors?
+Does it make sense to think of ant richness as a whole?
+Are ants, as a taxon, cohesive in this regard?
+Huge variation in number of species among subfamilies
+Is the overall pattern swamped by one taxon?
+**Braid this in with spp/genus/sf similarities and differences**
 ### Challenge
+Understanding distr of biodiversity necessitates...
+Here, I review the work to date on ant communities across elevations
+with specific regard to:
+. elevational range sizes
+. community composition
+. and species richness
+Using well-sampled elevational datasets,
+I investigate these patterns at the species, genus, and subfamily level
+Final good wrap up sentence?

 # II.
 State of the data
 ### i.
 Literature search